FSBCS/ACS/Unit 2/Section 1/Lesson 3.md

 As with integers, we want to take full advantage of _all_ of the bits of a number to optimize the spread in the hash table.
 Since we need to hash to an integer, it may seem hard to do this with any arbitrary decimal.
 Actually, though, if we remember that all data is just a bunch of binary digits, we can just consider it an integer and do the same modular arithmetic on that.

+Doing this by hand in python is a little bit of a nightmare, so it's best left up to the implementation given by the interpreter.

 ### Strings